uperl/Archive-Libarchive-FFI/README.md

 - [Archive::Libarchive::Any](https://metacpan.org/pod/Archive::Libarchive::Any)

     Offers whichever is available, either the XS or FFI version.
+The actual algorithm as to which is picked is subject to change, depending on with version seems to be the most reliable.

 - [Archive::Peek::Libarchive](https://metacpan.org/pod/Archive::Peek::Libarchive)
 - [Archive::Extract::Libarchive](https://metacpan.org/pod/Archive::Extract::Libarchive)

-    Both of these provide a higher level perlish interface to libarchive.
+    Both of these provide a higher level, less complete perlish interface to libarchive.

 - [Archive::Tar](https://metacpan.org/pod/Archive::Tar)
 - [Archive::Tar::Wrapper](https://metacpan.org/pod/Archive::Tar::Wrapper)